KPTechnologyLab/spring-data-crate/README.md

 class ApplicationConfig extends AbstractCrateConfiguration {
 }
 ```

-This sets up a connection to a Crate instance and enables the detection of Spring Data repositories (through `@EnableCrateRepositories`)
+This sets up a connection to a Crate instance and enables the detection of
+Spring Data repositories (through `@EnableCrateRepositories`).

-Custom converters can be added by overridding methods provided in AbstractCrateConfiguration class.
+Custom converters can be added by overridding methods provided in
+AbstractCrateConfiguration class.

-By default, a crate client will be created to connect to Crate running on `localhost` on port `4300`.
-A custom host and port can be specified as shown below:
+By default, a crate client will be created to connect to Crate running on
+`localhost` on port `4300`.
+A custom host and port can be specified as
+shown below:

 ```java
 @Configuration